Is a Business Degree Worth It? Key Facts and Statistics

 Cost and Student Loan Debt

 Tuition and total costs for business degrees vary widely by school.
-In general, the average cost of college is more expensive at private universities versus in-state public schools and highest at the most selective universities.
+In general, the average cost of college is more expensive at private universities than at in-state public schools and highest at the most selective universities.

 Also, keep in mind that tuition costs can turn into debt later on.
-Roughly 57% of undergraduates take on debt to pay for their education.[11]
-The average student loan debt for a bachelor's degree was $26,190 in 2017-2018.
+Roughly 61% of undergraduates who earn their degree take on debt to pay for their education.
+The average student loan debt for a bachelor’s degree was $30,500 in 2019-2020.

 Time and Opportunity Cost

-Bachelor's degrees typically take about four years to complete.
+Bachelor’s degree programs typically take about four years to complete.
 If you stop working to attend school full time, you may miss out on opportunities in these four years to earn income, learn on the job, or start your own business.

 But keep in mind, some business degrees are accelerated, and online programs may be self-paced.
 Plus, having a degree generally pays off in the long run.